 An immersive experience An academic exchange is like Study Abroad, but at the whole next level.
 You assimilate into everyday student life at the partner university for a whole semester as part of the native student cohort, rather than a visiting group.
 Meals and outside travel are quite affordable.

-Our Partner Universities A new exchange in the vibrant city of Munich begins in the 2020-21 academic year.
+Our Partner Universities A new academic exchange in the vibrant city of Munich is generously funded and is geared to students of German and the arts or natural sciences.
 Students will study at one of the oldest universities in the world, Ludwig-Maximilians-Universität, founded in 1472.
 Generous new funding from a donor has created scholarships ranging from $4,000-$8,000.
 Students with an arts or art history focus especially are encouraged to apply for The Lewis Award.

 The University of Georgia offers undergraduate students the opportunity to study in Heidelberg or Zurich for one or two semesters.
 Opportunities at Rostock, Erlangen, and Bamberg exist as well, although graduate students are preferred for these programs.
 Information about these exchanges is linked in the Sidebar.